in

 Red Valerian (Centranthus ruber)

-When to Plant Centranthus
+When to plant Centranthus

 • Set Centranthus outdoors in spring after the last frost has passed.